 The good news is the pain usually fades with the first trimester, so if you’ve been hoping for a little one to add to your life, take this pain as a good sign.

-3. Too hard of a workout10 common causes of breast pain
+3. Too hard of a workout

 A great bra can reduce the jostling your breasts receive during a workout, but they can’t stop your muscles from feeling sore after a particularly grueling exercise routine.
 Sore muscles in the chest area can lead to breast pain, so if you overdid it on the chest presses, you might want to let those muscles recover before tackling that routine again.
 All muscles need to be rested, and the ones in your chest are no different.